cmu-optimal-control/cmu-optimal-control.github.io/docs/course_notes/dynamics/lec1.md

 One nice thing about this is that $M(q)$ is *always invertible* if we make good choices for the coordinates of $x$.
 In addition, inverting $M(q)$ is the most expensive operation here, which limits the time-complexity of solving this equation to $O(n^{3})$.
 This is good because we care about speed; our controller having to run in real-time when on an actual robot.
 Unfortunately, this can still be expensive for a big robot with a lot of links (e.g., humanoid), but there are smarter ways of dealing with this that can be $O(n)$.

-**NOTE:** Practically speaking, you should never solve for $M(q)^{-1}$ unless it's constant.
+**NOTE:** Practically speaking, you should almost never solve for $M(q)^{-1}$ directly.
 As alluded to earlier, there are applicable, smart solvers/methods for solving linear systems ($Ax=b$) that can achieve $O(n)$.

 ### Linear Systems

 Linear systems are our most specific, but still widely-used form of modeling dynamical systems.
 In fact, it's hard to overstate just how *important* linear systems are in control theory; we can solve them exactly in closed-form, analyze their behaviors rigorously, and approximate many systems with linear models.
-In fact, they're so well-studied that there are whole classes/textbooks on them, but for our purposes, we'll just provide a high-level overview.
+In fact, they're so well-studied that there are whole classes/textbooks on them, but for our purposes, we'll provide a high-level overview here.

 As hinted by the name, linear systems have the form: